Season Summary: 2008

 During the year, Club legend Barry Round packed up his house in Williamstown and made the move north to Queensland.
 Also, the Club’s new theme song ‘Stand and Deliver’, written by Mike Brady, was adopted in this season.
 Skipper Brett Johnson was again runner-up in the JJ Liston Trophy for the second time in three years, after finishing second in 2006 and third in 2007.
 He ran fifth in 2005.

-Liam Picken and Brett Johnson tied in the Gerry Callahan Medal for Club best and fairest, with newcomer Ben Jolley being runner-up.
-Jolley also took home the Ron James Memorial Trophy for most valuable player in his debut year.
+Liam Picken and Brett Johnson tied in the Gerry Callahan Medal for Club best and fairest, with newcomer Ben Jolley being runner-up and Jason Cloke in third place.
+Jolley also took home the Ron James Memorial Trophy for most valuable player in his debut year, while Johnson captained the VFL representative side that played SA and was also runner-up in the JJ Liston Trophy.
+Jason Cloke, Patrick Rose, Scott Meyer and David Stretton were also selected in the VFL team.
+Liam Picken was rookie-listed to the Western Bulldogs at the end of the year.

-Luke Cartelli took out the Bill Sheahan Memorial Trophy for the Reserves best and fairest, while Patrick Rose led the goalkicking in the Seniors for the year with a total of 48.
+Luke Cartelli took out the Bill Sheahan Memorial Trophy for the Reserves best and fairest from Anthony Chiu and Murray Boyd, while Patrick Rose led the goalkicking in the Seniors for the year with a total of 55.
+43 players were used in the Seniors over the course of the season, although there were no debutants from the Williamstown list.

-Life memberships were presented to the Club general manager at the time Brendan Curry for his 13 years of service and long-time club servant Bruce Davis.
-Head trainer, Natalie Chahine, was awarded the Bill 'Darkie' Raffle Memorial Trophy for best club person.
+Life memberships were presented at the annual meeting in respect of the 2008 season held in February 2009 to the Club general manager at the time, Brendan Curry, for his 13 years of service since 1996 and long-time club servant, Bruce Davis.
+Head trainer since 2005, Natalie Chahine, was awarded the Bill 'Darkie' Raffle Memorial Trophy for best club person.

 Andrew Williams moved on after the 2007 season.